barneyb/magic-card-creator/test-utils/src/main/resources/test-set.md

 Legendary Land

+All Sirens you control get +1/+1.

-All legendary creatures, gods, and angels, get -1/-1.
+All Gods, Angels, and legendary creatures your opponents control get -1/-1.

 _They are selective in their clientele, but their service legendary._